The West and their Gulf allies are playing both sides of the terror coin now

 21st Century Wire

 Over the course of a week, three separate and unlikely terrorist jail-break events coincided across three separate regions.
-As we predicted last week on both the UK Column Live show and the Pete Santilli radio show, these events are now being used as the pretext for a new elevated global terror threat level – triggering the closure of many US and UK embassies in the Middle East, Asia and North Africa.
+As we predicted last week on both the UK Column Live show, these events are now being used as the pretext for a new elevated global terror threat level – triggering the closure of many US and UK embassies in the Middle East, Asia and North Africa.

 Coincidence?
 We don’t think so…